What Is The Definition Of A Good Friend?

 A friend is often someone that you experience a bond with.
 You may experience some common beliefs and values with friends, and often, a friend is someone you trust and enjoy being around.
 Friends can be in person or online and can vary in distance.
 You might have a next-door neighbor friend or a friend thousands of miles away.

 Some friends may be casual; you may talk sometimes and enjoy each other’s company, but the connection may not be very strong.
-With close friends, you may feel more deeply connected and know you can rely on them for support.
+With your best friends, you may feel more deeply connected and know you can rely on them for support.
 This friendship may seem very reliable, and this friend may make it easy to pick up where you left off.
 Good friendships and good friends can often stand the test of time.
 These relationships are often made from mutual respect and care for each other's well-being.

 What is the difference between a friend and an acquaintance?
 An acquaintance is a person whom you may talk to on occasion and maybe see at a dinner party or other social event, but the bond of a friend or personal relationship is not there.
 An acquaintance might not be the person you talk to when problems are happening, as you would with a close friend.
 That said, some acquaintances may become friends, if we give them a chance.
 The main characteristic of a friend in this case is someone with whom you have more trust and connection.